Timshel/OIDCWarden/README.md

 ## Acknowledgement

-Project made possible with support from the [sponsors](https://github.com/sponsors/Timshel) and the [TU Bergakademie Freiberg](https://tu-freiberg.de/en).
+Project made possible with support from the [sponsors](https://github.com/sponsors/Timshel).
 \
 Would not be possible without the maintainers and contributors of the source project [dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden).